 A special workshop for K-12 educators is hosted by Dataseam, a Louisville-based nonprofit that provides resources for Kentucky educators.
 The K-12 Educators workshop is designed to help high school teachers looking to develop their students’ communication skills to tell their own stories.

 Five workshops held in one location, in one week, with a constant flow of new ideas and one-on-one guidance by the top professionals in their fields, all add up to an intense five days of high-octane education in visual communication and storytelling.

-The nearest airports are Lexington (LEX), 32 miles; Cincinnati (CVG), 66 miles; Louisville (SDF), 92 miles or Huntington, WV (HTS), 118 miles.
+The nearest airports are Lexington (LEX), Louisville (SDF), or Nashville (BNA).
 We have noticed drastically different rates depending on where you are coming from, so be sure to shop around for the best deals.
 You will need to have a vehicle for the workshop and there are car rental places at all of the airports.
-Our headquarters for the Mountain is about 20 miles from the nearest hotel.
 If you are in the Picture Editing workshop you may be able to share a car rental with others in that workshop.
 Once you apply and are accepted to the Mountain, you will be invited to a private Facebook group where you can coordinate with others about the possibility of car and hotel room sharing.
 Keep in mind that the video, photo and digital storytelling workshops will require driving and it is best to have your own car during the week.